 The list below generally characterizes how colors contribute to a space’s feel:

 Not sure what feel you want?
 Try taking ten minutes and looking through room photos.
 If you mark and review the photos you like, you’ll likely find a common feel throughout the photos.
+Houzz is a great resource for this.
+And to learn about current color trends – paint companies like Benjamin Moore and Sherwin Williams publish their trending colors on a yearly basis.

 What if you like a bright, energetic, neon green, but you want the room to be more calming?
 Many people want a color but are looking for a different feel than that color naturally exudes.
 In these situations “feel” is more important than the aesthetic and these bright colors can be added as non-contributing colors in accent pieces like a pillow, rug or a painting.